 No, we do not offer such services.
 However, we may assist with the initial travel visa to schedule an in-person appointment at our offices, for parties interested in applying for residency or citizenship.

-27: What is the difference between Caribbean and European Citizenship by Investment (CBI) schemes?
+27: What is the difference between the Caribbean and European Citizenship by Investment (CBI) schemes?

-A Caribbean citizenship by investment is cheaper and faster to attain, however it does not offer visa-free travel and relocation opportunities to as many countries as the European citizenship.
+A Caribbean citizenship by investment is cheaper and faster to attain, however, it does not offer visa-free travel and relocation opportunities to as many countries as European citizenship.

 On the other hand, European citizenship programmes are more costly and involve a lengthy process, whilst granting greater benefits in terms of freedom of movement and relocation possibilities.

 28: Which is the best citizenship to possess?